ayushanand10/NetflixGPT/README.md

 - Create React App
 - Configured TailwindCss
+- Routing
 - Header
 - Sign In/ Sign Up form
+- Form validation
+- useRef hook -> used to create reference to an element (we used here to ref input fields of the form)
+- firebse set-up
+- hosting on firebase

 # Features
 - Login / Sign Up